sbseltzer/kioku-srs/MODEL.md

 ### Formats
 This section describes file formats that could vary.
 #### Script Format
-Facilitated by Plugins.
+Facilitated by a Script Engine.
 Must support an HTTP client, and be able to bind to C functions.

 Extension Ideas: lua, py, js, rb